Exoscale / compute

 Elastic IPs

-Create additional IP addresses, attach them to any instance, move them from one instance to another.
+Create additional IP addresses, attach them to any instance, and move them from one instance to another.

 Elastic IPv6 Prefixes

-Create additional IPv6 prefixes, attach them to one or more Compute instances.
+Create additional IPv6 prefixes, and attach them to one or more Compute instances.

 IPv6

-Enable IPv6 on your instances.
-You can enable IPv6 on new or existing Exoscale instances.
+Enable IPv6 on new or existing Exoscale instances.
 Learn more about IPv6 on Exoscale.

 Instance Tags

-Associate key/value pairs to an instance, either from the interface or the API.
-Query and use them as metadata to help manage your instances.
+Associate key/value pairs to an instance with instance tags, either from the Portal or the API.
+Query and use instance tags as metadata to help manage your instances.

 Labels

-Associate key/value labels to a resource, either from the interface or the API
+Associate key/value labels to a resource, either from the CLI or the API.

 Private Networks

 Create Private Networks that are shared only with your own instances.
-Provision unmanaged or managed network interfaces for your instances.
+Provision managed or unmanaged network interfaces for your instances.

 Snapshots

-Find out how to create and delete Snapshots to get point-in-time recovery for your Exoscale Compute instances, straight from our intuitive web interface.
+Learn how to create and delete Snapshots to get point-in-time recovery for your Exoscale Compute instances, straight from the Portal.

 Rescue Mode